-Students who are searching for an institution that not only offers top quality education but also “something extra” should consider picking Texas A&M University.
+Students who are searching for an institution that not only offers top-quality education but also “something extra” should consider picking Texas A&M University.

-Texas A&M University (often referred to as TAMU or A&M) offers students a truly incredible learning and life experiences that they will definitely enjoy.
+Texas A&M University (often referred to as TAMU or A&M) offers students truly incredible learning and life experiences that they will definitely enjoy.
 It is believed that students who have had a problem with life at TAMU had issues because they never found their niche and felt quite lost in the crowd.

 Texas A&M University is a large university, and those who are used to being in small communities often feel as though they have vanished!
-But taking part in student activities and classes will sure help one fit in.
+But taking part in student activities and classes will surely help one fit in.
 Going off to college is a really big change and many students get intimidated by the sheer size of A&M and eventually loosen up.

-Texas A&M University rose from humble beginnings as the first public institution of higher learning in the state of Texas to a lively 5,000 acre campus with a faculty that is recognized nationwide and over 46,000 enrolled students!
+Texas A&M University rose from humble beginnings as the first public institution of higher learning in the state of Texas to a lively 5,000-acre campus with a faculty that is recognized nationwide and over 46,000 enrolled students!
 TAMU is among the select few institutions with sea-grant, space grant and land-grant designations.
 TAMU has 2 satellite campuses located in Galveston, Texas and in Qatar, Middle East.

 A&M is a research-intensive flagship institution with ten colleges that were rated first in the United States for contributing tangibly to the interest of the public by the Washington Monthly.
 The U.S. News and World Report rated TAMU among public universities nationwide as the 3rd ”Best Value” institution.
 Many degree programs offered at TAMU are rated among the nation’s Top Ten!

 TAMU’s ability to turn out leaders who are effective and possess great qualities such as integrity, character and an attitude that oozes “I can do,” truly sets TAMU apart from other institutions.